 Beginner – students will develop basic Estonian communication skills and master day-to-day conversation.
 The course programme includes pronunciation practice, listening comprehension and easy communication.

 Intermediate – students will further develop their speaking, listening, reading, writing and grammar skills.
 The students should be familiar with basic Estonian structures.
 The course programme includes activities on various everyday-life situations.

 The languages of instruction are Estonian and English and course materials are distributed during the course.

 The course is suitable for students of all levels of competence in the Estonian language, from complete beginners with no practical experience to conversationally capable speakers.

 The course aims to familiarize a wide range of international students not only with the Estonian language, but also with the country’s rich culture, history, art and lifestyle.

 In order to get the winter school certificate, students have to participate in at least 75% of the classes and pass an exam at the end of the course.

-EUR 470: The price doesn't include cultural programme, meals and accommodation.
+EUR 490: The price does not include cultural programme, meals and accommodation.

-EUR 420: For students.
-The price doesn't include cultural programme, meals and accommodation.
+EUR 440: For students.
+The price does not include cultural programme, meals and accommodation.

 Available for students whose proficiency in Estonian is at least at A2 level.